FrancisHG/Robots/README.md

 # Deliverables
 ## Improvements
 These are sub-tasks which could improve the application, but was unable to complete due to time constraints.
-1. Determine rotations in RobotHeading by tracking a numeric value corresponding to the RobotHeading or use a Doublely Linked List.
+1. [4] Determine rotations in RobotHeading by tracking a numeric value corresponding to the RobotHeading or use a Doublely Linked List.
 I started with this approach, but it seemed overengineered for a first pass
-2. Better abstraction of RobotsCollection.AddRobots logic
+2. [2] Better abstraction of RobotsCollection.AddRobots logic
+3. [2] Build user interface

 ## Assumptions
 1. I assumed `03 W` is bad data and corrected this to `0 3 W` for automated tests.
 There should be a space in order to parse properly.
 "Smarter parsing" could be an improvement task if this is good data, allowing for optional parameters (ie x = 3, y = some default value, bearing = W) I am still having difficulty getting this working after enhancing parsing logic assuming the first numeric value is X.